 Data sources used in this process:

-A Novatel OEM5-G2L Global Positioning System was used for navigation.
 The helicopter position was derived every 0.5 seconds using post-flight differential positioning to a relative accuracy of better than 5 m.
 Positional accuracy of the presented data is better than 10 m with respect to the UTM grid.
 Further inaccuracies may be introduced by the interpolation and gridding process.

 Are there legal restrictions on access or use of the data?